 by Arthur Simpson of Kendal (1857-1922), c1900.

-In our opinion, one of the most beautiful & best chair he ever designed & made.
+In our humble opinion, one of the best & most beautiful of all chairs he ever designed & made.

 Pierced heart cut-out to base section of seat back and shaped chamfered stretcher to base.

 One of the best examples of any furniture by Arthur Simpson that we have handled & seen!

 Examples of his carving/work are in Blackwell, the famous Arts & Crafts house in the Lake District designed by MH Baillie Scott.

 And of course Arthur Simpson was also very highly regarded by the British architect CFA Voysey,

 who commissioned Simpson to make pieces to his designs.